emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 ## 6. Suggested additional readings

-If you are interested in this topic and want more information on it please read the helptext provided by eMagiz.
+If you are interested in this topic and want more information on it please read the help text provided by eMagiz.

 ## 7. Silent demonstration video